 So what, specifically, will bring an audience to the Met for all those performances?
 Read more »

 The Met’s financial challenges are not meteorological, demographic, or cyclical; they are structural.

 “When you read, and credit, the more feverish musings of the internet chatterati, there is some kind of British invasion storming the bastions of American opera.”

-The repertory for the 2012-2013 season of the English National Opera (also known as “Peter Gelb‘s shopping list”) boasts the premiere of a new opera by Philip Glass, The Perfect American, which imagines the last days of Walt Disney.
-It’s a co-production with Madrid’s Teatro Real and stars bass Christopher Purves as the legendary filmmaker.
-The company’s program also features nine new productions, including stagings by Peter Konwitschny, Calixto Bieito, David McVicar and Richard Jones. [the arts desk]
+The repertory for the upcoming season of the English National Opera (also known as “Peter Gelb‘s shopping list”) boasts the world premiere of a new opera by Philip Glass, The Perfect American, which imagines the last days of Walt Disney.

 “After putting off for a week trying to make some sense of the horrific mess that is the Met’s new Faust, I’m finally just going to give up.
 There are some disasters that bear writing about as what you might call teaching opportunities: this season’s Don Giovanni, for example, as a cautionary tale about the perils of timid conservatism.
 But there’s nothing to be learned from this Faust besides, perhaps, ‘never hire Des McAnuff to direct another opera under any circumstances’.”
 [Musical America]